Spellbook-Studios/Modpacks/Machines & Magecraft/README.md

 - [Resourceful Lib](https://modrinth.com/mod/G1hIVOrD) - Resourceful Lib
 - [Rhino](https://modrinth.com/mod/sk9knFPE) - A fork of Mozilla's Rhino library, modified for use in mods
 - [Rubidium Extra](https://modrinth.com/mod/oY2B1pjg) - Port of Sodium Extra to work with Embeddium/Rubidium on FML
+- [Saturn's Backpacks](https://modrinth.com/mod/u1PoOw3n) - This mod adds two backpacks to the game in a vanilla friendly way and also keeping in mind that players tend to use shulker boxes for storage in the end-game!
 - [SecurityCraft](https://modrinth.com/mod/v8jzRtAt) - Adds plenty of blocks and items to defend and secure your base with.
 - [Simple Hats](https://modrinth.com/mod/iSkQCp6b) - Simple Hats is an expandable cosmetic hat mod that allows users to define their own hats with options such as variants, dyes, particle effects, and seasons.
 - [Create Slice & Dice](https://modrinth.com/mod/GmjmRQ0A) - Making automation for Farmers Delight more sensible